 This year they included: Gillian O’Dowd of Azon Recruitment, Eimer Hannon of Hannon Travel, Oonagh O’Hagan, owner of Meagher’s Pharmacy Group and Chupi Sweetman, the jewellery designer.

 The most recent 12th cycle of the programme ran from January to June 2020, with many roundtable discussions taking place virtually from March this year due to the COVID-19 pandemic.
 This year more than ever, the programme proved an important tool for ambitious businesses in navigating challenging economic times.

-One past participant who participated in the last cycle of Going for Growth is Dr. Vanessa Creaven, from Spotlight Oral Care.
+One past participant is Dr. Vanessa Creaven, from Spotlight Oral Care.
 Established with her sister and fellow dentist Dr. Lisa Creaven, the company produces safe and effective oral care products, with clinically proven active ingredients.

 The company, which launched in 2016, has products for sale in Boots, Tesco, Dunnes Stores as well as in pharmacies across the country.
 They also export to 15 countries and have recently signed a deal with Target and Ulta Beauty in the US.

 “When I began on the Going for Growth cycle, I expected I would gain a lot of expertise, but I had no idea as to the extent of that expertise, or the friendships I would make along the way,” said Vanessa Creaven.

 Most owner/managers agree that growing a business can be a very isolating experience and it can be difficult to find someone on your wavelength who understands the issues involved.
 The Going for Growth initiative is designed to address these challenges and those selected will join interactive round table sessions led by Lead Entrepreneurs.

 Previous participants report significant progress.
 At the conclusion of the previous 11th cycle of Going for Growth, 64 participants reported: